Auditory Processing Skills: Critical for all Stages of Life!

 Located in Stouffville, Ontario, we are within easy access from the GTA and the York-Durham region.

-A complimentary 20-minute consultation can be arranged to discuss you or your child's unique situation.
+Call to schedule a complimentary 20-minute consultation to discuss you or your child's unique situation.
 Let's connect and explore what is possible!

 Deborah O'Sullivan, B.Sc., M.A., Au.D.